 Rehabilitation and Recovery

-Heroin Anonymous (HA) is a fellowship of men and women who have found a better way of life, free from heroin addiction.
+Heroin Anonymous (HA) is a fellowship of men and women who have found a better way of life, free from heroin misuse.
 Their fellowship is based on a twelve-step program of recovery - and if you wish to join them, they are there to share what they have found.
 There are no dues or fees for membership; the only requirement is a desire to stay sober.
 For more information or to find a local meeting, click on the link below

 MentalHelp provides online mental health and wellness education.
 They also strive to help those looking for the best addiction treatment program options for themselves or their loved ones.
 Their rehab center directory can help you compare programs based on alumni reviews and ratings to help you select the right treatment center for your needs.

 SAMHSA is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
-SAMHSA's mission is to reduce the impact of substance abuse and mental illness on America's communities.
+SAMHSA's mission is to reduce the impact of substance misuse and mental illness on America's communities.

-Click the Behavioral Health Services Locator link below to view an on-line source of information for persons seeking treatment facilities in the United State or U.S. Territories for substance abuse/addiction and/or mental health problems.
+Click the Behavioral Health Services Locator link below to view an on-line source of information for persons seeking treatment facilities in the United State or U.S. Territories for substance misuse/addiction and/or mental health problems.

 Education and Harm Reduction